If we shadows have offended, Think but this, and all is mended: That you have but slumbered here While these visions did appear….

 The queen of the fairies.
-A force to be reckoned with though she is dominated by Oberon.
+A force to be reckoned with though Oberon dominates her.
 Falls for Bottom as a result of a love potion to hilarious effect.

 A mischievous sprite who does the bidding of Oberon (to sometimes unintended effect).
 Puck acts without thought for others but acts essentially innocently.

 The first of Tytania's four fairy servants.
 Usually sung by a boy treble but occasionally by a female singer.

 The second of Tytania's four fairy servants.
 Usually sung by a boy treble but occasionally by a female singer.